-Former Avalanche captain Joe Sakic recently finished his fourth season as Executive Vice President of Hockey Operations, his sixth year overall in the organization's front office.
+Former Avalanche captain Joe Sakic begins his fifth season as Executive Vice President of Hockey Operations, his seventh year overall in the organization's front office.
 He was named to his current position on May 10, 2013.

 Prior to assuming his present role, Sakic, 48, spent two years as the club's Executive Advisor/Alternate Governor, a position he was hired for on March 25, 2011.

 Under Sakic's leadership, the Avalanche has continued to become a younger team through the NHL Draft, where Colorado selected forwards Mikko Rantanen (No. 10 overall in 2015), Tyson Jost (No. 10 overall in 2016) and defenseman Cale Makar (No. 4 overall in 2017) with its last three first-round picks.
 Rantanen led the Avs with 20 goals during his rookie campaign in 2016-17, tying for fifth among the league's first-year players.
 Jost joined the Avalanche following his freshman season at North Dakota and played the final six games of the season with Colorado, notching his first NHL goal on April 6 vs. Minnesota.
 Makar was the top-ranked North American defenseman in NHL Central Scouting's final rankings for the 2017 draft.

 In Sakic's first season of overseeing all hockey-related decisions, the Avalanche won the 2013-14 Central Division championship and tied a franchise record with 52 wins.
 Colorado took home three trophies at the 2014 NHL Awards, tying Boston for the most of any team.